nocturnalAndroid/aws_cli_browsers/README.md

 # AWS CLI Browsers – S3 & CloudWatch

+> **Note:** Most of the code and documentation in this project was generated with the assistance of AI tools.

 Terminal utilities for browsing AWS resources with **fzf**:

 * `s3browser` - S3 buckets & objects